 It's important to remember that this is a summer destination, and not many places will be open.
 We still recommend it for Valentine's Day because prices are lower and the Old Town is still a wonderful place to visit, even during winter.
 Croatia became popular after The Game of Thrones picked it as a filming location.
 We believe that it's a magical gem awaiting to be discovered.

 History and culture lover?
 Then Malta is for you.
 Malta is known for historic sites related to a succession of rulers including the Romans, Moors, Knights of Saint John, French and British.
-It has numerous fortresses, megalithic temples and an amazing subterranean complex of halls and burial chambers dating to circa 4000 B.C.
+It has numerous fortresses, megalithic temples and a wonderful subterranean complex of halls and burial chambers dating to circa 4000 B.C. don't forget to check where to stay in Malta before your trip.

 Aspen, Colorado, USA